sofascore/purgatory-bundle/README.md

 ```
 Endpoint which fetches a list of all popular posts with more than 3000 upvotes.

-Use `PurgeOn` with a condition - cache invalidation happens every time when any of the properties on a Post with more than 3000 upvotes changes.
+Use `PurgeOn` with a condition - cache invalidation happens every time property `upvotes` on a `Post` with more than 3000 upvotes changes.
 ```php
     /**
      * @Route("/popular", methods={"GET"})